Need money to cover expenses while you’re short on cash? Don’t settle on a loan until you know the facts.

 Which loan offers more options?

-Short term loans are typically given for small dollar amounts, usually under $1,000.
-However, depending on the lender they can be for larger amounts over $1,000.
+Short-term loans are typically given for small-dollar amounts, usually under $1,000.
+However, depending on the lender, they can be for larger amounts up to $5,000.

 In this case, the pawn store loan offered a better deal for Reed.
 Though he would be without his Nintendo for a few weeks, he’d be able to pay back the loan early without any penalties.